 5.C113 Stations in the space research service (space-to-space) operating on a primary basis in the frequency band 14.8-15.35 GHz shall not claim protection from stations in the fixed and mobile services.
 No. 5.43A does not apply.
 (WRC-23)

-OPTION 2 (BASED ON ARB/100A13/2)
+OPTION 2 (BASED ON ARB/100A13/2, KOR)

 5.C113 Stations in the space research service operating on a primary basis in the frequency band 14.8-15.35 GHz shall not cause harmful interference to, nor claim protection from, the fixed and mobile services and shall not cause any constrains on the future development of these services.
 (WRC-23)